- Is my elementary school required to have a certified school librarian (library media specialist)?

-- Are all New York State public schools required to have a library media program?
+- Are charter schools required to have a certified school librarian?

 - Which grades are required to have library skills instruction?

-- When is a school library media program required in summer school?
+- Is a certified school librarian and a school library program required in summer school?

 - Can a school withhold student grade reports for overdue school library books or school library fines?

-- Where do I get answers about Library Media Specialist certification?
+- How do I get information about Library Media Specialist certification?

-Grades seven and eight are required to have the equivalent of one period a week of instruction in “library and information skills.”
-Part 100.4 (c).
-Research shows that these lessons are most effective when integrated with classroom objectives and achieved through cooperative planning by the Library Media Specialist and the academic classroom teacher.
+Answer: Part 100.4 (c) of the Commissioner’s Regulations requires that students in grades seven and eight be provided with the instruction, the equivalent of one period per week, in “library and information skills.”
+Research shows that these lessons are most effective when integrated with classroom objectives and achieved through cooperative planning by the school librarian and the classroom teacher.